garagehive/garagehive.github.io/docs/garagehive-tyre-stock-groups.md

    ![](media/garagehive-tyre-stock-categories2.png)

-3. Open the **Tyre Stock Groups** page, go to the **Stock Category** field, and select the tyres to which you want to add a category.
-Add the categories there.
+3. Open the **Tyre Stock Groups** page, go to the **Stock Category** field, select the tyres to which you want to add a category and add the categories there.

    ![](media/garagehive-tyre-stock-categories3.png)